tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 | Seen once by you | -5 |
 | Described by you | -10 |

-**Skill Check**: The range of the ritual is equal to your Arcana skill check result.
+**Skill Check:** The range of the ritual is equal to your Arcana skill check result.

 | Arcana Skill Check Result | Range |
 | ------------------------- | ----- |